 Your heartbeat accelerates, mimicking the effects of a cardiovascular workout.
 This calorie-burning process also dilates your blood vessels, triggering the ‘inflammatory cascade.’
 As a result, your heart rate doubles from its resting beat.

 Soon, feel-good chemicals like dopamine are released, and stress vanishes entirely.
-Sore muscles and joints begin to relax and soothe as blood vessels dilate, enhancing blood circulation.
+Sore muscles and joints relax and soothe as blood vessels dilate, enhancing blood circulation.

-At this point, your skin is cleansed of bacteria, and the process of replacing dead cells commences.
+At this point, your skin is cleansed of bacteria, and dead cells are replaced.
 After about 15 minutes, you start craving a cold rinse to rejuvenate your body.